fung-money/open-roles/front-end.md

 - You get half a day every sprint as **free dev time** to experiment and learn on your own

 # :grey_exclamation: What we offer
+- Generous options package, where you grow as the company grows.
+We are looking for missionaries, not mercenaries.
 - 25 holidays per year + official bank holidays.
 Additional unpaid leave is also allowed when you need it.
 - Office in the heart of Amsterdam at [The Next Web](https://thenextweb.com/spaces/locations/city), sharing building space with other tech startups.
 You will have great networking opportunities and events, organised by Google, KPMG &amp; more.
 Work from here, remotely or anything in-between.